Koverse/documentation/docs/source/installguide.rst

 Step-by-Step Installation Instructions
 --------------------------------------

-MBefore starting this install process, you should have downloaded the 3 required Koverse RPMs listed below.
+Before starting this install process, you should have downloaded the 3 required Koverse RPMs listed below.
 If you do not know where to get the RPMs from, please contact Koverse Support at support@koverse.com.

 #. koverse-server-<VERSION>.rpm
 #. koverse-webapp-<VERSION>.rpm